 Nonetheless, most recent reports indicate that the number of naturalisations decreased significantly since 2000 and still remains at a low level.
 According to the information by the Statistical Office in 2013 the naturalisation rate was only 2.3 per cent.
 This means that of 45 persons with a foreign passport who had fulfilled the naturalisation requirements only one person has in fact successfully applied for a German passport.
+This number dropped even further in the following years, reaching the lowest naturalisation rate since 2008 in 2015, which was at 2.15 percent.
+In 2018 the naturalisation rate was at 2.19 percent.
 This leads to ongoing discussions on the role of acquisition of nationality in the integration process and the acceptance of dual nationality.
-Despite these debates, the Government considers that by introducing the principle of ius soli to the German nationality law and by reducing the requirement of prior legal residence from fifteen to eight years, nationality law has been made flexible.
+Despite these debates, the Government considers that by introducing the principle of ius soli into the German nationality law and by reducing the requirement of prior legal residence from fifteen to eight years, nationality law has been made flexible.
 The latest amendment easing the 'option duty' marks a further step towards acknowledging sociological membership and dual nationality.

-Bundestagsdrucksache (Official Records of the Bundestag), No. 16/13558, p.
+65 Bundestagsdrucksache (Official Records of the Bundestag), No. 16/13558, p.
 11.